Nenkai/OpenAdhoc/README.md

 * All code of any kind should be present in the scripts.
 * Comments are not needed but appreciated.

+## Glossary
+* adc - Adhoc Compiled Script
+* Adhoc - Proprietary scripting language for Gran Turismo.
+Can also refer to bytecode when compiled from pure Adhoc or Swift (GT7)
+* GPB - An image/resource container for all the assets a project or root uses.
+* MWidget - UI Layout definition for a root.
+* MProject - UI Layout definition for a project, generally many MWidgets combined into one MProject.
+* MPackage - A compressed container for splitted `adc` and `mproject/mwidget` files.
+* Project - A group of menus.
+* Root - A single menu.
+* TinyWeb - Web Server that GT6 and beyond can host which can be used to host pages for external access, or for executing Web Modules.
+* Web Module - An adhoc script which returns a web response.

 ## 📖 History
 * August 2020 - Initial breakthrough in Adhoc, dissasembler built based on reverse-engineering
 * September 2020 - [Master Mod release for GT5](https://www.gtplanet.net/forum/threads/1-8-0-gt5-master-mod.395844/) with hex-edited script code edits